 As an avid scenario player, I’m always on the hunt for realistic paintball pistols that mimic the handling of real firearms.
 When Smith & Wesson entered the market with their licensed M&P line, I was eager to test out this replica of their popular 9mm pistol.

 Right out of the box, the fit and finish of the M&P 2.0 blew me away.
-The full metal slide and trigger assembly feel solid and substantial, just like the real-steel version.
+The full metal slide and trigger assembly feel solid, just like the real-steel version.
 The textured polymer grip frame provides a secure hold.
 Weighing in at only 1.2 lbs, this pistol balances nicely for fast target acquisition.

 Loading up the included 15-round magazine with paintballs, I headed out to put the M&P through its paces.
 Drawing from the holster, the pistol comes up smooth and fast thanks to the ergonomic grip angle.
 The sights line up intuitively on target.
 Out to 30 feet, I was drilling the bullseye thanks to the highly accurate rifled barrel.